sous-chefs/docker/documentation/docker_service.md

 - `cluster_advertise` - Cluster advertisement configuration
 - `cluster_store_opts` - Cluster store options (String or Array)

+Docker Engine 23.0 removed the classic cluster store daemon flags.
+These properties are ignored when the installed Docker version is 23.0 or later.

 ### API and Security

 - `api_cors_header` - Set CORS headers for remote API